Lady with long grey hair in a spotty dress

 Support for carers

 Carers can easily get stressed and exhausted and then can’t continue to support their loved one.
-This is especially the case if a patient has dementia.
 A carer’s world can become very silent and isolated as their loved one may not be able to communicate or even have a conversation.
 We are there for them emotionally and physically.

 Four women standing smiling wearing lanyards